doctrine/mongodb-odm/docs/en/reference/migrating-schemas.rst

         }
     }

-The :ref:`haslifecyclecallbacks` annotation must be present on the class in which the method is declared for the lifecycle callback to be registered.
+The :ref:`haslifecyclecallbacks` attribute must be present on the class in which the method is declared for the lifecycle callback to be registered.

 .. _`$rename`: https://docs.mongodb.com/manual/reference/operator/update/rename/